Pfizer takeover could delay drug development, says Astra chief

 Mr Read replied that the takeover was "an opportunity to domicile the largest pharmaceutical company in the world, to bring the strength of the combined portfolios and to bring our financial strength into the UK and globally.

-"I think it will strengthen the scientific base in the UK, a company our size making these sorts of commitments."'Not long enough'
+"I think it will strengthen the scientific base in the UK, a company our size making these sorts of commitments."

 Before the committee hearing, the President of the Royal Society, Prof Sir Paul Nurse, told the BBC that Pfizer's five-year commitment to maintain research and jobs was "vague" and insufficient.